-Career Training Session 2: Professional Studies is your chance to work with top pros in one of 9 different disciplines and explore the shooting styles that interest you most.
-Whatever you choose— architecture, adventure, portraiture, and more—you’ll be working with some of the most accomplished professionals in the field.
-They’ll share creative and technical tips for taking pro-caliber images, as well as invaluable insight on working with clients, models, contracts, and getting great shots in challenging locations.
-It’s the kind of hard-won knowledge that might take years to acquire on your own.
-Or you can learn it from our pros in a week.
+Career Training Session 2: Professional Studies classes are week-long courses held between August 25 and September 19.
+There are 2-3 courses offered each week.
+Students may pursue up to 4 courses during the span of the program.
+There are 9 different disciplines to choose from, allowing for exploration into multiple genres of professional photography.
+In the Professional Studies course you will be working with top pros in the industry who will share creative and technical tips for taking pro-caliber images, as well as invaluable insight on working with clients, contracts, and getting great shots in challenging locations.
+It’s the kind of hard-won knowledge that might take years to acquire on your own – or you can learn it from our pros in a week.
 Whether you’re fresh out of Summer Intensive or a working professional looking to round out your skill set, our Professional Studies courses are the quickest way to become the polished photographer you want to be.

 Professional Studies enrollment is limited to 16 students per course.
 We accept enrollment into our Career Training program up to the start of the session (if space is available).
 However, due to limited space, we suggest you register early.
 In the event that a session is full, you will be notified and your name will be placed on a waiting list.